0xSpaceShard/starknet-devnet/website/docs/postman.md

 :::info Dumping and Loading

 Loading a messaging contract is a dumpable event, meaning that, if you've enabled dumping, a messaging-contract-loading event will be dumped.
-Keep in mind that, if you rely on Devnet deploying a new contract, i.e. if you don't specify a contract address of an already deployed messaging contract, a new contract will be deployed on each loading of the dump.
+Keep in mind that, if you rely on Devnet deploying a new contract, i.e. if you don't specify a contract address of an already deployed messaging contract, a new contract will be deployed at a new address on each loading of the dump.
 Read more about dumping [here](./dump-load-restart#dumping).

 :::